ddogg26/cybersecurity-notes-and-writeups/Notes/Kerberos.md

 	* TGT is encrypted using **krbtgt** account's password hash
 	* Encrypted TGT has a copy of the Session Key in its contents
 	* KDC has no need to store the Session Key because it can get it by decrypting the TGT
 3. When a user wants to connect to a service on the network, TGT is used to ask the KDC for a **Ticket Granting Service** (TGS).
 TGS are tickets that allows connection only to the service they were created for.
-To request a TGS, the user will send their username and timestamp encrypted using the Session Key,
+To request a TGS, the user will send their username and timestamp encrypted using the Session Key, and also the TGT and **Service Principal Name** (SPN).
+4. KDC will send a TGS with a **Service Sess**